 There are plenty of ways for improving and working on your vertical jump.
 Many trainers and coaches claim to be experts on this field, but the truth is, most of them have a poor understanding of jumping mechanics, and they simply lack the knowledge of basic jump principles.

 Therefore, if you’re a basketball player, there’s a good chance that your coach is training you wrong, and you might need to consider using a jump program instead.

 Vert Shock is a new training system that dares to claim it can help players gain 10 inches on their vertical jump in the course of just 8 weeks.
 This is not just a mere claim though, this is a real guarantee.
 This alone speaks volumes about the amount of confidence Adam Folker, creator of the program, has in his product.

 Vert Shock is unique in plenty of other ways, particularly in advocating the significance of mastering and understanding the nine aspects of vertical jump.
 Rather than discouraging athletes from considering every option, the program aims to enhance on existing methods by small-to-digest guides such as how to eat to improve your metabolism and how to train right, while also emphasizing the necessity of hard work and commitment.

-Vert Shock is an electronic resource, a software system which can be downloaded to your mobile device as well as installed on your PC.
+Vert Shock is an electronic resource, a digital software system which can be downloaded to your mobile device as well as installed on your PC or MAC.
 It provides relevant and helpful information about physiology and also principles behind improving your vertical leap.

 What Makes The Vert Shock System Unique?